Preserving Healthy Sleep Habits in the Summer

 So you may be asking yourself, “How can I help my kiddos stay well rested and still enjoy the summer?”

-Here are my top 4 tips for preserving healthy sleep habits so your kids (and Mom and Dad!) can enjoy all that summer has to offer!
+Here are my top 4 tips for preserving healthy sleep habits in the summer so your kids (and Mom and Dad!) can enjoy all that summer has to offer!

 #1 Stay consistent 80% of the time.